 A bond fund is a form of a mutual fund or exchange-traded fund (ETF) that invests only in bonds.
 In other words, it is a portfolio of multiple individual bonds, which is put together and managed by a professional and can be traded as a single unit.
 The value of each unit share is known as the net asset value (NAV).

 Some bond funds invest in specific types of bonds, such as corporate bonds or government bonds, and may even concentrate on a certain maturity period, such as long-term (10 years or more), short-term (less than 3 years), and intermediate-term (3 to 10 years).
-So, you may see varieties, like a short-term Treasury fund or a corporate high-yield fund.
+So, you may see variants, like a short-term treasury fund or a corporate high-yield fund.
 However, there are bond funds that track the broad bond market, consisting of both the long-term and short-term bonds from all types of issuers, including corporations, federal governments, municipalities, and government agencies.

-Choose the bond funds to buy
+Choose the Bond Fund to Buy

 - Vanguard Total Bond Market ETF (BND)